tendermint/tendermint/docs/rfc/rfc-006-event-subscription.md

    - Switch from websocket to plain HTTP, and rework the subscription API to use a more conventional request/response pattern instead of streaming.
      This is a little more up-front work for existing clients, but leverages better library support for clients not written in Go.

-The protocol would be more chatty, but we could mitigate that with batching.
+     The protocol would become more chatty, but we could mitigate that with batching, and in return we would get more control over what to do about slow clients: Instead of simply silently dropping them, as we do now, we could drop messages and signal the client that they missed some data ("M dropped messages since your last poll").

-     This has a nice incidental benefit that it would become easier to debug subscriptions from the command-line, like the other RPC methods.
+     This option is probably the best balance between work, API change, and benefit, and has a nice incidental effect that it would be easier to debug subscriptions from the command-line, like the other RPC methods.

    - Switch to gRPC: Preserves a persistent connection and gives us a more